This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Decomposers”.

 6. Decomposers and detritivores are same.

-7. In polypore which species caused poisoning in several plant?
+7. In polypore which species caused poisoning in several plants?

 a) Ganoderma lucidum coll